 Interest risk is the risk that the fair value or future cash flows of financial instruments will fluctuate because of changes in market interest rates.
-An immaterial amount of interest rate exposure exists in respect of cash balances on the unaudited condensed interim consolidated statements of financial position.
-Interest rate exposure exists in respect of the IPF Facility on the unaudited condensed interim consolidated statements of financial position due to the variable interest rate (EURIBOR + 7.0%) that applies to this loan.
+An immaterial amount of interest rate exposure exists in respect of cash balances on the audited consolidated statements of financial position.
+Interest rate exposure exists in respect of the IPF Facility on the audited consolidated statements of financial position due to the variable interest rate (EURIBOR + 7.0%) that applies to this loan.
+During the year ended December 31, 2023, a change of 100 basis points in the EURIBOR rate would have resulted in an increase or decrease to interest expense of approximately \$39,000 assuming all other variables, in particular foreign currency exchange rates, remain constant.